-- Chia seeds are gluten free..it is a healthy food for people suffering from celiac disease.
+- Chia seeds are gluten-free..it is a healthy food for people with celiac disease.

-- Chia seeds are an excellent source of plant-based omega-3 fatty acids (alpha-Linolenic acid), which are brain helpers boosting your cognition (3).
+- Chia seeds are an excellent source of plant-based omega-3 fatty acids (alpha-linolenic Acid), which are brain helpers that boost your cognition (3).

-- Commonly recommended health benefiting dose of chia seeds is 20 g (1,5 table spoons), twice a day.
+- The commonly recommended health-benefiting dose of chia seeds is 20 g (1,5 tablespoons) twice daily.

-- Chia contains higher content of 6x calcium, 11x magnesium and 4x potassium than milk.
+- Compared to milk, Chia contains a higher content of 6x calcium, 11x magnesium, and 4x potassium.

-- The calcium, phosphorous and potassium content of chia is many folds greater than wheat, rice, oats and corn.
+- Chia seeds’ calcium, phosphorous, and potassium content exceeds wheat, rice, oats, and corn.

-- The seeds is a powerful absorber of water, absorbing more than 10-12 times of water of its own weight.
+- The seeds are a robust absorber of water, absorbing more than 10-12 times water of its weight.

-- It makes jelly kind of consistency and you can use them as egg substitute in baking.
+- It makes jelly consistency; you can use it as an egg substitute in baking.

-- You can powder chia seeds and use it in baking cookies, biscuits and cakes.
-It can be used with oats as breakfast, in oats drink with fruit smoothies or as toppings on fresh fruits.
+- You can powder chia seeds and use them in baking cookies, biscuits, and cakes.
+It can be used with oats as breakfast, in oats drinks with fruit smoothies, or as toppings on fresh fruits.

-- Chia is considered as a safe food with no potentially harmful effects.
+- Chia is considered a safe food with no potentially harmful effects.

-- It is a free flowing small seeds wth good flow ability.
+- It is a free-flowing tiny seed with good flow ability.

-- Chia is one of the few medicinal plants that produce essential oil in a great concentration, which is used for the preparation of omega-3 capsules.
+- Chia is one of the few medicinal plants that produce essential oil in great concentration, which is used to prepare omega-3 capsules.

-- You can use them in baking, as nutritional supplements, in cereal bars, cookies, bread, snacks to add a dose of health.
+- You can use them as nutritional supplements, cereal bars, cookies, bread, and snacks to add a dose of health.

-The nutritional profiles of chia seeds complements your health to make you healthier in multiple Ways.
+The nutritional profiles of chia seeds complement your health to make you healthier in multiple ways.

 1. Healthier Gut

 The rich fiber content makes it an ideal Prebiotic food.
-It gets fermented at the bottom of part of gastro intestinal tract and in this process converted to short chain fatty acids, which feeds the good microbes.
-It increases the number of good health boosting microbes (5) conferring overall good health and better digestive health.
+It gets fermented at the bottom of the gastrointestinal tract and, in this process, converted to short-chain fatty acids, which feed the good microbes.
+It increases the number of good health-boosting microbes (5), conferring overall good health and better digestive health.
 It makes your bowel movements easier.

 2. Natural Body Fat and Weight Reducer

 Fiber takes longer to digest.
-It spends longer time in your digestive track.
+It spends a longer time in your digestive tract.
 That translates to keeping you full longer.
 You eat less number of time in a day.
 A couple of teaspoons could keep your hunger away.
-Food with fiber reduces fat and your obesity (6) and associated cardio vascular risks.
+Food with fiber reduces fat and obesity (6) and associated cardiovascular risks.

 3. Immunity Booster

-The small chia seeds are rich in antioxidants and omega-3 fatty acids, which are beneficial for enhancing immunity.
+The tiny chia seeds are rich in antioxidants and omega-3 fatty acids, which are beneficial for enhancing immunity.
 It also reduces inflammation and regulates inflammatory responses in the body.

-Research has shown peptides from chia seeds may contribute in the improvement of skin health by offering protection against aging-related enzymes by preventing degradation of the protein matrix on the skin; however, further in vivo studies are needed to evaluate its actual capability.
+Research has shown peptides from chia seeds may improve skin health by offering protection against aging-related enzymes by preventing degradation of the protein matrix on the skin; however, further in vivo studies are needed to evaluate its capability.

 5. Reduces High Blood Pressure

-High fiber also help lower high blood pressure. that in turn reduces the risk of heart disease.
+High fiber also helps lower high blood pressure.
+That, in turn, reduces the risk of heart disease.

-The presence of chlorogenic acid, a special natural anti-oxidant is connected to reducing glucose absorption and addresses lipid metabolism (7), reducing obesity. help reduce blood pressure.
+Chlorogenic Acid, a remarkable natural antioxidant, is connected to reducing glucose absorption and addresses lipid metabolism (7), reducing obesity.
+Help lower blood pressure.

 6. May Reduce the Risk of Cancer

-Chia seeds contain plant oxidants phenols, phytophenols which are well known for scavenging body destructive free radicals to alleviate cancer.
+Chia seeds contain plant oxidants, phenols, and phytosterols, which are well known for scavenging body-destructive free radicals to alleviate cancer.

 7. Stronger and Healthier Bones

-Long term use of chia seeds as part of your diet offer you stronger and healthier bones (8).
-Chia seeds are rich in Calcium:18% of the RDI and Phosphorus: 27% of the RDI (9) which are main constituents of bone minerals.
-Read our recent blog on importance of calcium for human health.
+Long-term use of chia seeds as part of your diet offers you stronger and healthier bones (8).
+Chia seeds are rich in calcium: 18% of the RDI and Phosphorus, 27% of the RDI (9), the main constituents of bone minerals.
+Read our recent blog on the importance of calcium for human health.

 8. Better Heart

 Consuming saturated fats is closely related to getting hypertension and cardiac diseases.
-In this respect chia seeds have zero cholesterol and appreciable amount of unsaturated fatty acids to benefit your heart health from.
+In this respect, chia seeds have zero cholesterol and an appreciable amount of unsaturated fatty acids to benefit your heart health.

-Cardio-protective effects resulting from the additive effect of alpha Linolenic Acid and n-3 long chain PUFA (poly unsaturated fatty acid) was observed in women in a human trial with chia seeds.
+Cardio-protective effects resulting from the additive effect of alpha-linolenic Acid and n-3 long-chain PUFA (polyunsaturated fatty Acid) were observed in women in a human trial with chia seeds.

 9. Reduces Blood Sugar and Help Manage Diabetes

-Presence of antioxidants in chia seeds help diabetes management along with cardio risk (9).
+Antioxidants in chia seeds help diabetes management and cardio risk (9).

 10. Improved Vision

-The presence of omega-3-fatty acids which has a large presence in brain and eye can benefit from chia (10).
+The presence of omega-3 fatty acids, which have a significant presence in the brain and eye, can benefit from Chia (10).